 The header pipe in the AP series evacuated tube solar collectors is designed for reliability.
 Large fluctuations in operating temperatures from day to night cause thermal expansion and contraction of the metal, which, combined with high operating pressures, places a huge amount of stress on brazed connection points.

-Glass wool insulation is literally baked like a cake to form a complete structural shell around the header pipe.
-This design minimises the amount of metal used in the casing, reducing embodied CO2, and making it very lightweight, a feature that installers value when carrying onto the roof.
-An AP-30 manifold is only 9.2kg / 20.24 lbs, despite being 2196 mm / 86.45" long.
+Glass wool insulation is "baked like a cake" to form a complete structural shell around the header pipe.
+This design minimises the amount of metal used in the casing, reducing embodied CO2, and making it very lightweight.
+The lightness of the manifold box is a feature that installers value when carrying onto the roof.
+The largest manifold size, the ETC-30, is 2196 mm / 86.45" long but only 9.2kg / 20.24 lbs.

 Apricus collectors are design with this is mind.
 A good example is the use of silicone rubber instead of plastics for the tube caps, rubber header seals and manifold covers.
-Silicone rubber is extremely durable, staying flexible in a wide temperature range, able to withstand over 200oC / 392oF, and extremely resistance to damage from UV light.
+Silicone rubber is extremely durable, staying flexible in a wide temperature range.
+It is able to withstand over 200oC / 392oF and is extremely resistance to damage from UV light.

 The ETC design includes a range of incremental improvements over the previous AP model.
 These changes are based on internal R&D and customer feedback.